-:

-Abstract:

-Introduction:

-1 - Literature review:

-1.1 Citizen Journalism

-1.2 Professional Journalism and Citizen Journalism

-1.3 Social Media and Gatekeeping

-1.4 Reddit as a News Platform:

-1.5 Online communities

-1.6 Connectivism theory:

-2- Research Questions

-3- Method and Finding

-3.1 sampling

-3.2 Method Part One: Categorization

-3.3 Method Part Two: Analyzing Post Content

-4 - Findings

-4.1 Categorization of Posts

-4.2 Themes in Education

-4.3 Potential Audience

-4.4 Comments and Votes:

-4.5 Post Comment Analysis

-4.6- Levels of interaction

-4.7- Activeness of OP

-4.8 A Deeper Look and Synthesis of the Data

-5- Discussion

-5.1 Two distinct participation Behavior patterns and :patterns of discussion:

-5.2 Citizen Journalism and Community

-5.3 r/education - a venue for two goals

-5.4 Connectivism and a place of learning

-6- Conclusion

-7- Limitations and further research

-Abstract:

-Preface:

-Introduction:
+Abstract

+Preface

+Introduction

 The joke is that no group activity can be done if a WhatApp group hasn’t been opened for its purpose.
 The truth is that this is not really a joke.
 WhatsApp and similar forms of communication seem to be a necessary pattern of behavior today.
 Web 2.0 and the use of social media is no exception to this phenomenon.
 Groups with similar interests congregate in social media sites to talk about the burning issues of interest or just use the platform to share and support.
 There is a plethora of groups and sub group on every topic possible.
 Teachers and educators are no exception to this phenomenon and to the need to congregate around important topics and issues.
 When a person decides to join a group there are different reasons why.
 And these reasons manifest in the type of group they join and the way they behave within the group.
 As a teacher, there are many reasons to use social media.
 I might look for classroom ideas or to see what is new in the world of pedagogy.
 On the other hand, I may want to ask my peers a question or share a personal story.

-There are studies that show how social media is used as a teaching and learning tool (Carla, and Barberat, 2014, Gruzdel al. 2014, Liu, 2010).
-In addition, social media has been researched from the viewpoint of politics and democracy (Shelley Boulianne, 2015, Miller, 2015) as well as from a journalistic standpoint (Straub-Cook, 2017).
-Reddit in particular draws researchers to questions about motivation in participation (Moore and Chuang, 2017) as well as a way in which to predict user behavior (Zhang, 2017, Glenski and Weninger, 2017).
+There are studies that show how social media is used as a teaching and learning tool (Carla & Barberat, 2014; Gruzd, Haythornthwaite, Paulin, Gilbert, & Esteve del Valle, 2014; Liu, 2010).
+In addition, social media has been researched from the viewpoint of politics and democracy (Boulianne, 2015; Miller, 2015) as well as from a journalistic standpoint (Straub-Cook, 2017).
+Reddit in particular draws researchers to questions about motivation in participation (Moore & Chuang, 2017) as well as a way in which to predict user behavior (Glenski & Weninger, 2017; Zhang, Hamilton, Danescu-Niculescu-Mizil, Jurafsky, & Leskovec, 2017).
 There is little synthesis between different areas of research and the engagement in the bigger question of what does a person gain when joining a social media group?

 The exploration of the uses of social media are many.
 There are several positive aspects to the usage of social media, among them: sharing information, learning, and creating connections with others on a social level as well as a cognitive level.
 Today, through social media, a person can harness the knowledge of the masses in order to answer any questions they might have.
 In fact, this is a new form of learning.
 This kind of learning is informal and personalized suits each person on an individual level.